geekonweb/AI-Art-Prompts/prompts-to-enhance-images.md

 "Ensure that the text sizes are proportionate: the title should be significantly larger than the subtitle, which should be larger than the quote, creating a clear hierarchy."
  63. **Add a Border or Frame**  "Introduce a thin, elegant border around the text block to contain it neatly and give it a polished, professional appearance."
  64. **Enhance Contrast for Readability**  "Increase the contrast between the text and the background by adjusting the text color or background brightness, ensuring the text is always readable."
+ 65. Enhance Background Gradient: Make the existing yellow gradient smoother and more pronounced, ensuring a seamless transition between the lighter and darker areas.
+ 66. Introduce a New Gradient: Replace the current background with a softer, perhaps pastel-toned gradient (e.g., light yellow to a very pale peach or a subtle blend of light blues and yellows).
+ 67. Increase Background Color Saturation (Subtly): Gently increase the saturation of the existing yellow to make it a bit richer without being overwhelming.
+ 68. Add a Radial Gradient: Apply a radial gradient where the center behind the mug is slightly brighter, gradually darkening towards the edges.
+ 69. Overlay a Subtle Texture on the Background: Introduce a very light texture (like a soft paper or linen) over the gradient to add depth.